What Is the McKenzie Method? A Certified MDT Therapist Explains

 Medically reviewed by Devanshi Modi, PT, Cert.
 MDT, CMP — licensed physical therapist with over 15 years of clinical experience.

 If you've researched physical therapy for back or neck pain, you may have come across the term "McKenzie Method."
-It's one of the most studied and widely used approaches to treating spine-related pain — yet relatively few clinics have a therapist formally certified in it.
-As a Cert.
-MDT therapist at Spineck Physical Therapy in East Brunswick, NJ, I want to explain what it actually is and why it matters for your recovery.
+It's one of the most widely studied and internationally recognized approaches to spine care — yet many patients aren't sure what it actually involves or why it matters who provides it.
+As a certified practitioner (Cert.
+MDT), I want to explain it clearly.

 What the McKenzie Method Actually Is